vreddhi/PAPITools/README.md

  - cloneConfig -- clone a configuration
  - deleteProperty -- delete a configuration
  - listProducts -- list all products under account
+ - listRuleFormats -- list of available rule formats
+ - getRuleTree -- get the entire rule tree for a property version
+ - updateRuleTree -- update the entire rule tree for a property version